Research Protections Guidelines

 To obtain this exception, a Research Participant Cash Payment Exception MUST be completed by the PI, and approved by both the budget administrator & University Tax Director.
 Once approved, this form must be attached to the SRFC requesting the cash advance for the PI, and must include the IRB Study number.
 All other requirements regarding settlement apply.

 The University prefers that all payments issued to participants follow the above guidelines.
 However, if a sponsor wishes to use an outside entity to issue payments to participants, then it will be the responsibility of the sponsor to manage the 1099 reporting to the IRS.
 Payment would be issued in the name of the sponsor, not the University.
 Gift cards provided by sponsors are permitted, but must be for $100 or less.
 Gift cards of a higher amount would require that the sponsor be listed as the payee responsible for all 1099 reporting.

-For questions, additional detail, or to request changes to this policy, please contact the Office of the Associate Vice President for Research, Director of the Office for Research Protections or the Office of the Corporate Controller.
+For questions, additional detail, or to request changes to this policy, please contact the the Associate Vice President for Research, Director of the Office for Research Protections or the Associate Vice President for Budget and Finance.